Many doctors remain hesitant of this technology, concerned about the possibility of speech recognition challenges.

-However, adaptability is not as fast as it should be amongst the end users.
-Primarily due to the higher rate of resistance from many senior physicians who have spent a lifetime jotting down their notes and subsequently having them typed by their assistants.
+Unfortunately, adaptability is not as fast as it should be among the end users.
+Primarily due to the higher rate of resistance from many senior doctors who have spent a lifetime jotting down notes.
+Then subsequently having them typed by their assistants.

 - Far more complete and comprehensive patient narratives.